DHLocke/R_Markdown_Journal_Templates/README.md

 Please consider adding a template here for your next journal submission!

-You could save someone else - maybe a future version of **you** - considerable time by improving the workflow.
+You could save someone else - maybe a future version of **you** - considerable time by improving a workflow.

 Currently there are templates for the following journals: